JamelBoyer/J_Boyer_Bootcamp/02-Homework/01-FinTech/Instructions/README.md

 ## Instructions

-### 1. Choose a FinTech domain that you find relevant or interesting.
+### 1. Choose a FinTech domain that you find relevant or interesting

 **Note:** We covered a number of FinTech domains in class this week.
 If you already have a company in mind that you want to research, skip ahead to Step 3.